TypeStrong/grunt-ts/README.md

 /// <reference path="someBaseClass.ts" />

-// You can even put comments here and they are preserved var orEvenCode = 123; // That you want to come before or after all your files
+// You can even put comments here and they are preserved

 //grunt-start
 /// <reference path="autoreference.ts" />